“Don’t put off until tomorrow what you can do today.”- Benjamin Franklin.

 What to do: Talk to your child about embracing who they are and their abilities.
 Let them know that they don’t need to be perfect.
 Let them know that all people have and do make mistakes and that the vital thing to do is make gradual improvements.
-Encourage your child to practice making slight consistent improvements over significant perfected steps and letting them know that you are always ready to help when needed.
+Encourage your child to practice making slight consistent improvements over significant, perfected steps and let them know that you are always ready to help when needed.

 Your child may ignore doing homework or an assignment when they believe it is too complex.
 Feelings of being overwhelmed also occur when they have several school tasks.

 What to do: You should help your child break down assignments into smaller chunks.
 You can also hire a tutor to help them handle complex tasks if they are beyond your knowledge.
 Finally, help your child create a planner if they have to handle several assignments.

 If your child is distracted by other things such as video games, TV, phone, and friends, it will be hard for them to accomplish their school work on time.